 As a minimum requirement to present your thesis you should have submitted your draft thesis.
 Deviation from the plenary presentation session is only possible after consultation with the BSc thesis coordinator.
-For example in period 1 and 2, when presenting in period 3 would result in study delay.

 The student attends at least the other presentations of the morning or afternoon in which he/she gives the presentation.
 You are welcome to attend presentations in other sessions.
 The students actively participate in the discussion following the presentation by asking questions to the presenting student as indicated in the presentation schedule.
 The discussion ends with a top & tip for the presenting student.
 Your supervisor will grade your presentation and give you feedback.